 - Work the way and at the pace you do in the other areas of your life

-Find the regulatory and quality software solution that’s right for your business
+Find the Compliance software solution that’s right for your business

-With unified cloud-based software such as Veeva QualityOne and Veeva RegulatoryOne, you’ll no longer have to dig through your email inbox to find what you hope is the latest version of product claims, registration records, or package designs.
-Instead, you and your teams will share a common resource for managing regulatory, brand, and quality processes and content.
+With unified cloud-based software such as Veeva QualityOne, Veeva RegulatoryOne, and Veeva Claims, you’ll no longer have to dig through your email inbox to find what you hope is the latest version of product claims, registration records, audits, or package designs.
+Instead, you and your teams will share a common resource for managing regulatory, claims, and quality processes and content.
 All the information you’ll need for an audit will be automatically tracked and easily accessed.
 Moreover, you can set up notifications alerting you to discrepancies in near real-time, enabling you to run internal audits anytime on demand.

 Veeva’s unified cloud-based software solutions help centralize your process, setting your teams up to work more efficiently, with increased reliability to target and focus on your top business priorities.
 Veeva solutions also provide you with capabilities to constantly and easily adapt to a changing world to make sure to keep pace with the market dynamics.